jhenzely/owrf/README.md

 ### Automatic installation
-Currently unavailable, because GitHub does not support http and OpenWrt does not support https :-/
+Currently unavailable, because GitHub does not support http and wget in OpenWrt does not support https :-/ Curl with SSL support is too heavy for OpenWrt I think.
 <br>Don't worry, I will be deploying one web server soon :))

 wget https://raw.githubusercontent.com/jhenzely/owrf/master/owrf.sh && ./owrf.sh